ML-KULeuven/LearnSDD/README.md

 # Dependencies and System Requirements
 - sdd 2.0 library: Download from http://reasoning.cs.ucla.edu/sdd/
 - JSDD.jar: The Java wrapper for the sdd library.
 It is already included in lib/, but also available on https://github.com/jessa/JSDD (already included in LearnSDD.jar)
-- jgrapht: Graph library (http://jgrapht.org/) (already included in LearnSDD.jar)
+- jgrapht: Graph library 1.0.0 (http://jgrapht.org/) (already included in LearnSDD.jar)
-- commonsio: IO commons (https://commons.apache.org/proper/commons-io/) (already included in LearnSDD.jar)
+- commonsio: IO commons 2.7 (https://commons.apache.org/proper/commons-io/) (already included in LearnSDD.jar)
 - l-bfgs: Limited-memory BFGS implementation.
 It is already included, but is also available on (www.chokkan.org/software/liblbfgs/)

-The sdd library works on linux and OS X. The java wrapper and LearnSDD are only tested on linux, but should also work on OS X.
+The sdd library works on linux and OS X.

 # Quickstart